DrGMA/TESLA/docs/source/html/references.rst

 **AUTHOR**: Guido Maria Adinolfi

-TESLA is a tool for research purposes and should be used responsibly and ethically.
+TESLA is a tool for research purposes and should be used ethically.
 For more information and updates, refer to the official TESLA documentation.

 **Copyright**